jdhitsolutions/PSRemoteOperations/docs/Register-PSRemoteOperationWatcher.md

 PS C:\> Unregister-Scheduledjob watch
 ```

-Use the scheduledjob cmdlets to remove the watcher job.
+Use the PowerShell scheduledjob cmdlets to remove the watcher job.

 ## PARAMETERS